gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "I don't think glue would be a good diet for any of us, do you?"
 Shaper Leaf asked calmly.
 Maddy jumped.
-Somehow the old turtle had come up behind them without anyone noticing.
+Somehow the old tortoise had come up behind them without anyone noticing.
 He looked as gentle as a falling leaf, in his heavy brown sweater and tiny round glasses, but the goat brothers immediately unclenched their hands.